KingiLikesMineCraft/playstrategy-bot-client/README.md

   - `challenge_initial_time`: The initial time (in seconds) for the challenges.
   - `challenge_increment`: The increment (in seconds) for the challenges.
   - `challenge_days`: The days for a correspondence challenge.
 If this option is enabled, a correspondence challenge will be created even if `challenge_initial_time` is enabled.
   - `opponent_min_rating`: The minimum rating of the opponent bot.
-The minimum rating in lichess is 600.
+The minimum rating in playstrategy is 600.
   - `opponent_max_rating`: The maximum rating of the opponent bot.
-The maximum rating in lichess is 4000.
+The maximum rating in playstrategy is 4000.
   - `challenge_mode`: Possible options are `casual`, `rated` and `random`.
 ```yml
 matchmaking: